George McGinnis: Denver Nuggets (1978–1980)

-Return to Indiana (1980-1982)
+Return to Indiana (1980–1982)

 Hoping to boost sagging attendance in their early NBA years, the Pacers re-acquired McGinnis by trading away young forward Alex English.
-However, McGinnis was beyond his prime, averaging a comparatively low 13.1 points per game during the 1980-81 NBA season, and was unable to help the Pacers past their first round matchup against the 76ers in the 1981 NBA Playoffs, while English went on to be a multiple time all-star and franchise player for the Nuggets.
+However, McGinnis was beyond his prime, averaging a comparatively low 13.1 points per game during the 1980-81 NBA season, and was unable to help the Pacers past their first round matchup against the 76ers in the 1981 NBA Playoffs, only scoring ten points in the two-game series, while English went on to be a multiple time all-star and franchise player for the Nuggets.
+By March 1982, he was asked about his state of play: "Being the type of sensitive person I am, if I don't feel good vibes from the people I'm playing for, I don't shoot well, I don't pass well, I don't do nothing well.
+If I'd had the inner strength, there's no telling what I would have done....
+It hasn't been easy for me."

+At the end of the 1982 season, the Pacers called McGinnis to say that they were not going to re-sign him.
+He never played again, essentially retiring at the age of 31.